-Magnani Sheet Music
+Magnani Sheet Music and Biography

 He taught in both Venice and Rome producing numerous successful pupils who became professors at conservatories and others travelled, some to the US to become musicians and teachers.